lbuk/brownfieldgrids/README.md

 ```

 ## Applications
 The brownfieldgrids package can be used to create exploratory maps of brownfield land in London using a variety of land use datasets including: OSM, the 2018 Brownfield Register and the 2009-2010 National Land Use Database (NLUD).
-As London's population increases, it's important that the city makes the most of space by building on brownfields.
+It's important that the city makes the most of space by building on brownfields.
 The grid maps can be exported from R and critically used as part of reports, articles or masterplans.

 ## Data
-This package makes use of OpenStreetMap brownfields, which it describes as: “land scheduled for new development which was previously used for industrial purposes or some commercial uses”.
+This package makes use of OpenStreetMap brownfields, which OpenStreetMap describes as: “land scheduled for new development which was previously used for industrial purposes or some commercial uses”.
 OpenStreetMap is a platform for crowdsourced mapping and citizen-led geospatial data.
 The package also makes use of open data from the 2018 Brownfield Register and the 2009-2010 NLUD.
 A 2018 Brownfield Register dataset has now been created that contains the locations of brownfield land at 32 of London's 33 local authorities and several development corporations.
-Users can now download this data.

 ## Limitations
 Land use data – including OpenStreetMap, the NLUD and the Brownfield Register – can vary in quality and coverage.
 As of August 2018 not all of London's local authorities have uploaded their Brownfield Register data to the London Datastore and the London Borough of Havering has not published its data online. brownfieldgrids will update the Brownfield Register data from the London Datastore regularly.

 ## Next Steps
 An exploratory tool that utilises OpenStreetMap data in conjunction with data from Brownfield Register and the NLUD could be useful to planners, local authorities and developers.
 It was created as part of a Master's dissertation at the Centre for Advanced Spatial Analysis (CASA), UCL.
-The package and research will be disseminated in London.

 ## License
 Copyright 2018 Liam Bolton